-- Complete a simplified customer risk assessment (per section 3.3.1 of this guidance), and: - Collect a reduced amount of identification information (lower or standard risk only);
+- complete a simplified customer risk assessment (per section 3.3.1 of this guidance), and: - collect a reduced amount of identification information (lower or standard risk only);

-&lt;sup>6 Class 8(2) payment services would currently fall into this category of €15,000, however it is proposed at the time of the next legislative update an amendment will be made to ensure that any activities being conducted falling within Class 8(2) of the Regulated Activities Order (Payment services) may only be classed as an "exempted occasional transaction" if they are less in value than €1,000.
+&lt;sup>4 Class 8(2) payment services would currently fall into this category of €15,000, however it is proposed at the time of the next legislative update an amendment will be made to ensure that any activities being conducted falling within Class 8(2) of the Regulated Activities Order (Payment services) may only be classed as an "exempted occasional transaction" if they are less in value than €1,000.

-&lt;sup>7 Full name, date of birth and residential address should be obtained as a minimum in these circumstances.
+&lt;sup>5 Full name, date of birth and residential address should be obtained as a minimum in these circumstances.

 If a customer is assessed as higher risk the enhanced due diligence requirements as set out in the Code will apply and must be undertaken by the relevant person.
+Further information about exempted occasional transactions can be found in section 4.1 of the Handbook.